Updated February 17th, 2018

 Elder Law and Special Needs, Trust and Estate and Tax Sections of the New York State Bar Association

-THE HANDOUT FOR THIS CLASS CAN BE FOUND AT YOU TUBE: https://www.youtube.com/watch?v=7Dn2fjCJrBc
+SOME OF THE HANDOUTS FOR THIS CLASS CAN BE FOUND AT:

-"Protecting The Assets of Seniors and Their Families For Thirty Nine Years"
+"Protecting The Assets of Seniors and Their Families For Forty Years"

 Hello, my name is Dick Pellegrino and I would like to welcome you to my Estate Planning and Elder Law web site.
 The purpose of this website is to provide useful information about Estate Planning and Elder Law to the lay person in plain English.